svenvc/zinc/zinc-http-components-paper.md

 This setting affects most framework level operations, if nothing else is specified.

-During the execution of HTTP various network exceptions, as subclasses of NetworkError, might be thrown.
+During the execution of HTTP, various network exceptions, as subclasses of NetworkError, might be thrown.
 These will all be caught by the #ifFail: block when installed.

 To deal with temporary or intermittend network or server problems, ZnClient offers a retry protocol.